Guide for prospective applicants

 You will find all requirements on the website of the graduate school, such as GRE and English language test requirement, together with the application process and deadlines (there are two intakes each year).
 Also, the NUS website on graduate admissions is a good starting point to get more information about doing a PhD at our university.
 Further, you will also find myriads of websites that give a plenty of tips how to polish your materials.
 But here are some further tips and requirements on our end.

 Therefore, in your application, you need to be clear with your motivation to spend several years in a PhD programme: why do you want to do a PhD, why are you interested in research and in an academic environment, what makes you a strong candidate, what are your career goals, what are your research interests, what are your relevant skills and accomplishments so far, and why do you want to come specifically to NUS and our department and group.
-Each of these points should be accompanied with some evidence or motivation.
+Each of these points should be substantiated with some evidence or motivation.

 Prospective candidates who did a bit of research on what we do and those that are able to demonstrate their aptitude for research and motivate their wish to join us in particular have a much better chance getting admitted into the doctoral programme.
 This is most evident from a tailored and research-focused application pertaining to our Lab, university and Singapore.